NaomiOkiddy/Python/README.md

 # Python
-List of all python projects I've worked on and practiced concepts on
+List of all python projects I've worked on and practiced concepts on, including exercises from:
+1. LPTHW
+2. CodeAcademy